Anthony Forwood: Career

 After years of theatre, including the revue This World of Ours in 1935; Forwood gained his first film acting role in 1949, when he starred in Ralph Thomas' Traveller's Joy.
 That same year he appeared in the thriller The Man in Black with Sid James.

 In 1952, he received a number of roles including Appointment in London with Dirk Bogarde; he eventually became his life partner and manager.
-Ralph Thomas, who had directed Forwood in his first film role, directed Bogarde in Doctor in the House and several of its sequels.
+Ralph Thomas, who had directed Forwood in his first film role, directed Bogarde in the comedy Doctor in the House and several of its sequels.

 Forwood appeared with Boris Karloff in the mystery Colonel March Investigates and played Will Scarlet in The Story of Robin Hood and His Merrie Men (1952).
 One year later he acted in the Oscar-nominated Knights of the Round Table, a film starring such high-profile actors as Robert Taylor, Ava Gardner and Stanley Baker, and in Terence Fisher's Mantrap (1953).
 His last role came in 1956 in Colonel March of Scotland Yard.